Defman/feather/docs/src/quill/particles.md

     count: 1,
 }

-// Spawn the particle in the worl game.spawn_particle(position, particle);
+// Spawn the particle in the world game.spawn_particle(position, particle);
 ```